Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 As much as there is to do in London itself, it’s always nice to escape the city every now and again.

-There’s plenty to see and do around the UK away from the tourist hotspot which is the capital.
+There’s plenty to see and do around the UK away from the capital.

-So whether you’re after a trip to the beach, exploring historic market towns or hiking in the countryside, here are a selection of great weekend trips in the UK from London…
+Whether you’re after a trip to the beach, exploring historic market towns, or hiking in the countryside, here is a selection of great weekend trips in the UK from London…

 A trip to the ocean is always a good idea, right?

-It’s a good job the UK is a relatively small island and trips to many stretches of the British coastline are just a short journey from the capital.
+It’s a good job the UK is a pretty small island and trips to many stretches of the British coastline are just a short journey from the capital.

-Brighton is such a beautiful town to simply walk around and explore.
-Walk through the gardens of the Royal Pavilion, a beautiful palace-style building that looks like it belongs in Aladdin.
+- Walk through the gardens of the Royal Pavilion, a beautiful palace-style building that looks like it belongs in Disney’s live action remake of Aladdin.

-As the afternoon kicks in grab some fish and chips and a few drinks and sit on the beach and watch the sunset over the ocean.
-Even in winter, this is great to do – just bring your big jacket!
+- Grab some fish and chips and sit on the beach to watch the sunset over the ocean.

-Brighton has hundreds of quality restaurants and is also known for its nightlife, being the LGBQT+ capital of the UK.
+- Go on a night out.
+Brighton is known for its nightlife, being the LGBQT+ capital of the UK.